ltruncel/Bertelsmann_60daysofudacity/README.md

 ![D24_practice_final](/images/D24_practice_final.png)

 Here is a scatterplot for carat vs score.
-As you can see, the relation is now tigher:
+As you can see, the relation is now tighter:

 ![D24_practice_final](/images/D24_carat_score.png)